askpng/solarpowered/README.md

 - Ruda
 - PT Sans
 - Fira Sans

-- Inter... is currently not included due to weird rendering issues.
+Inter is currently not included due to weird rendering issues.
 I hope it returns soon, but for the time being I'm alright alternating between Fira Sans and Cantarell!

-The following packages are removed from the base image.
-- `firefox` and `firefox-langpacks` - Firefox will be installed as a Flatpak
-- `htop`
-- `nvtop`
-- Gnomies I don't use: `gnome-software-rpm-ostree`, `gnome-tour`, `gnome-terminal`, `gnome-terminal-nautilus`, and `yelp`
-- GNOME Classic: `gnome-classic-session`, `gnome-classic-session-xsession`

-### T480/s exclusive packages
+## T480/s exclusive packages
 The following packages are installed by default for improving Lenovo T480/s power management, performance, and features:
 - `python-validity` forked by [sneexy](https://copr.fedorainfracloud.org/coprs/sneexy/python-validity/)
 - `tlp` and `tlp-rdw`